eckelcu/draft-ietf-shmoo-hackathon/draft-ietf-shmoo-hackathon.md

 ## Upload to GitHub

-All presentation are uploaded to the GitHub repo created the Hackathon, e.g., {{RESULTS-PRESENTATIONS}}.
-The contents of this repo are used as the source for all project presentations at the end of the Hackathon and remain as a reference after the Hackathon.
+All project results presentations are uploaded to the GitHub repo created the Hackathon, e.g., {{RESULTS-PRESENTATIONS}}.
+The contents of this repo are used as the source for all results presentations at the end of the Hackathon and remain as a reference after the Hackathon.

 One must be a member of the {{IETF-HACKATHON-GITHUB}} organization to upload a new presentation or update/replace an existing presentation.